 We have adopted a post-conversion pension with revaluation and increases in line with the scheme’s current practice for pre-97 excess benefits.
 Giving post-conversion benefits (quoted as a date of leaving) of:

 For all our example schemes, the starting pension at age 60 is dependent on the actual level of CPI between now and age 60.
-However, for schemes A & B prior to conversion, the amount payable at retirement was made up of fixed rate revaluation on the GMP with only the non-GMP dependant on the level of future CPI.
+However, for schemes A & B prior to conversion, the amount payable at retirement was made up of fixed rate revaluation on the GMP with only the non-GMP dependent on the level of future CPI.
 This does of course mean that if our valuation has overestimated the allowance for future CPI, then the starting pension could be less than Mrs. Oswald’s pre-conversion pension.

 If future CPI is in line with the assumed rate used in the valuation basis, then the post-GMP equalisation/post-conversion pension from retirement would be as follows:

 For scheme C, the member should see an initial uplift in their starting pension.
 However, for scheme A and B, the initial pension from age 60 will probably be lower than that which would have been paid prior to the conversion.
 It is true that during retirement the pension increases will be higher, as previously the pension relating to the GMP increased at CPI, max 3%pa, and now the whole pension is increasing at 5%p.a.
 But many members may not consider the higher increases in payment to be adequate compensation for the lower initial pension.
 The guidance suggests that in such circumstances the scheme may wish to consider offering alternative formats for the converted pension.

 For example, if scheme A were to offer a converted pension increasing in payment line with CPI, max 3% p.a., then the initial pension should increase following the conversion exercise.